 Asian stock markets have opened the day on a mixed note with stock markets in Japan (up 0.9%) and Hong Kong (up 0.4%) trading firm.
 However, markets in South Korea (down 0.2%) and China (down 0.2%) are facing selling pressure.
 The Indian share market indices have opened the day on a firm note.
 Stocks in the energy and realty space are leading the gains.

-The Sensex today is up by around 37 points (0.2%), while the NSE-Nifty is up by around 9 points (0.2%).
-While the BSE Mid Cap index is lower by 0.1%, the BSE Small Cap index up by around 0.1%.
-The rupee is trading at Rs 53.96 to the US dollar.
+The Sensex today is up by around 37 points (0.2%), while the NSE-Nifty is up by around 14 point (0.2%).
+Mid and small cap stocks are also trading in the green with the BSE Mid Cap and BSE Small Cap indices up by around 0.5% and 0.4% respectively.
+The rupee is trading at Rs 54.45 to the US dollar.